 • Drop at Dimapur Railway Station

 What is NOT included in the tour

-- Entry Expenses to the night carnivals and other concerts
+- Entry to the festivals

 - The heavenly festival of dance, culture and food - Hornbill